 He is survived by: wife, Betty Elwell, Ardmore, Oklahoma; children, Ethan Elwell, Ardmore, Oklahoma, Angela Sanders, Fort Worth, Texas, and Jeremy Elwell, Tucson, Arizona; grandchildren, Amber and Bret Elwell, Ardmore, Oklahoma, and Brittany and Ross Sanders, Fort Worth, Texas; brothers, Roger Elwell and wife, Judy, Naches Washington, and James Elwell and wife, Cindy, Council Bluffs, Iowa; nieces, Beth Blasé, Housing Springs, Missouri, Shelly Murphy, Council Bluffs, Iowa, and Rebekah Elwell, Naches, Washington; nephews, William Mitchell and wife, Shelia, Banhart, Missouri, Matt Mitchell and wife, Emily, Bridgeton, Missouri, and James Elwell, Council Bluffs, Iowa; brother-in-law, Henry Mitchell, High Ridge, Missouri; and sister-in-law, Dorothy Cade and husband, John, Simi, California.

-Page 2 of 2 - Read was preceded in death by his parents; one sister, Peg Mitchell; and two sisters-in-law, Ruth and husband, Dale West and Anna and husband, Bill Roberg.
+Read was preceded in death by his parents; one sister, Peg Mitchell; and two sisters-in-law, Ruth and husband, Dale West and Anna and husband, Bill Roberg.